 - Cotton socks should be worn daily to avoid blisters or sores from shoes.
 Socks should be clean and dry without seams, if possible.

 - Good-fitting shoes should be worn to avoid friction and pressure sores.
 New shoes should be broken in slowly by wearing them one to two hours daily for two weeks.

 - Do not go barefoot in or out of the house.
 Slippers or shoes should be worn to avoid injury to the feet.

 - Protect feet from extreme hot or cold.

 - Elevate the feet when sitting to promote blood flow.
-Avoid crossing legs and wiggle toes and move ankles up and down for 5 minutes 3-4 times per day.
+Avoid crossing legs and wiggle toes and move ankles up and down for five minutes three to four times per day.

 - Stop smoking as this causes damage to the circulatory system that can lead to poor circulation to the feet and legs.

-- Manage blood glucose levels, blood pressure and cholesterol levels to promote circulation and decrease vascular damage.
+- Manage BG levels, BP, and cholesterol levels to promote circulation and decrease vascular damage.

 - Routine exercise is vital to promote circulation to the lower extremities and decrease damage from diabetes.